-Louise Page has worked primarily as a dramatist but has also published a novel and short stories.
-Her stage work includes Salonika (Royal Court Theatre), Golden Girls (Royal Shakespeare Company), When Adam Was A Gardener (Chichester Festival Theatre) and Hawks And Doves (Southampton), and a play about pain called Kissing Better.
+Louise Page worked primarily as a dramatist but also published a novel and short stories.
+Her stage work included Salonika (Royal Court Theatre), Golden Girls (Royal Shakespeare Company), When Adam Was A Gardener (Chichester Festival Theatre) and Hawks And Doves (Southampton), and a play about pain called Kissing Better.
 Her adaptation of Agatha Christie’s Philomel Cottage opened while she was RLF Fellow at Trinity & All Saints College, Leeds.